griffithlab/rnaseq_tutorial_wiki/Adapter-Trim.md

 ##PRACTICAL EXERCISE 4

 Assignment: Using the approach above, trim the reads for both normal and tumor samples that you downloaded for the previous practical exercise.
+Once you have trimmed the reads, compare a pre- and post- trimming FastQ file using the FastQC tool.

 * Hint: These files should have been downloaded to $RNA_HOME/practice/data/.